JLC2141/intro_to_cli/README.md

 ## ⚠️ Disclaimer
 This repository is not a source of government records but is intended to increase collaboration and collaborative potential on public health related projects.
-Materials and information in this repository are intended to share information and collaboratively develop analysis workflows.
+Materials and information in this repository are intended to share information and collaboratively develop a knowledge base of CLI.

 The workflow reflects the current understanding of the CLI and may be updated as needed and pursuant to further analysis and review.
 No warranty, expressed or implied, is made by MDHHS Bureau of Laboratories as to the functionality of the software and related material nor shall the fact of release constitute any such warranty.
 Furthermore, the software is released on condition that the MDHHS Bureau of Laboratories shall not be held liable for any damages resulting from its authorized or unauthorized use.